 Immediate Application of New Information Mining safety is an ever-evolving science.
+Regulatory and technological changes are

-Regulatory and technological changes are tracked by the SMI in order to educate the NM mining industry.
-Educational methods include classroom instruction, newsletters, special bulletins and conferences sponsored by the SMI with other organizations.
+Regulatory and technological changes are tracked by the BMS in order to educate the NM mining industry.
+Educational methods include classroom instruction, newsletters, special bulletins, and conferences sponsored by BMS in partnership with other organizations.